On the modified $J$-equation: Coercivity of the modified -functional

 \subsection{Coercivity implies existence}

 In this section we will prove Theorem \ref{existence and coercivity}.
-As in \cite[Proposition 21]{CS17} a crucial observation is that if $J_{T,\omega}:=J_{T,\omega,0}$ is coercive then so is $J_{T,\omega,-\e}$ for sufficiently small $\e>0$.
-However we need a quantitative estimate including the explicit choice of the coercivity constants in order to obtain a uniform bound for the Dirichlet energy.
-Now we normalize $J_{T,\omega,-\e}$ so that $J_{T,\omega,-\e}(0)=0$.
-Also for a fixed $\omega \in \a$ we take a reference K\"ahler form $\hat{\chi} \in \b$ as a solution to the Monge--Amp\`ere equation
+As in \cite[Proposition 21]{CS17} a first crucial observation is that if $J_v^\omega$ is coercive then so is $J_{v,-\e}^\omega$ for sufficiently small $\e>0$.
+For a fixed $\omega \in \a$ we take a reference K\"ahler form $\hat{\chi} \in \b$ as a solution to the complex Monge--Amp\`ere equation

 which is known to exist by Yau's theorem \cite{Yau78}.

 \begin{prop} Suppose that there exist uniform constants $\d_c>0$, $B_c>0$ such that